Huai'an Travel Guide

 Area: 10,072 square kilometers (3,889 square miles)

-Administrative Division: 4 districts (Qinghe, Qingpu, Huaiyin, Chuzhou); 4 counties (Lianshui, Hongze, Xuyi, Jinhu)
+Administrative Division: 4 districts (Huai’an, Qingjiangpu, Huaiyin, Hongze); 3 counties (Lianshui, Xuyi, Jinhu)

-Location: Huai'an is located in the center of northern Jiangsu Province, with the Huaihe River flowing through its domain.
-It is bounded on the north by Lianyungang, and neighbors Yangzhou and Anhui Province in the south.
+Huai'an is located in the center of northern Jiangsu Province, with the Huaihe River flowing through its domain.
+It is bounded on the north by Lianyungang, and neighbors Yangzhou and Anhui Province to the south.
+The fourth largest freshwater lake in China, Hongze Lake, just lies in the west of Huai'an.
 The time-horned Grand Canal and the modern Beijing-Shanghai Express meet each other in the city.
-The forth largest freshwater lake in China, Hongze Lake, is just lies in the west of Huai'an.

 History: As early as five or six thousand years ago, people had created their civilization in this region.
 It had greatly been exploited in its territory before the Qin Dynasty (221BC-206BC).
 During the Sui (581-618) and Tang (618-907) dynasties, the excavation of the Grand Canal and the flourishing of salt industry north of the Huaihe River greatly promoted the economy of this region, and its bloom still continued until the Ming (1368-1644) and Qing (1644-1911) dynasties

 Physical Features: Located in vast plain area, the terrain of the city is plat.
 Plains constitute the greater part of the city except for the hilly area in southwest Huai'an.
 It also has large water area including nine rivers and several lakes.

 Local Highlights: Jiangsu Xuyi Lobster Festival (around July): a grand festive occasion of Jiangsu Province combining delicacies, culture displays, trade talks, tourist activities and folk performances

 Special Local Products: Cha San: a kind of snack usually served at tea time, Typha latifolia (Pu Cai, vegetable)